+- a) The Business policies and procedures in the QMS govern the business matters of the Institution.

-a) The QMS will contain policy and procedures that enable the Institution to be:
+- b) Policies and procedures set out in the QMS- Business will enable the Institution to be:

-- Financially sustainable;
+- financially sustainable

-- A good employer;
+- a good employer

-- Fiscally responsible;
+- fiscally responsible

-- Actively pursue principles of sustainable practice; and
+- able to actively pursue principles of sustainable practice, and

-- Compliant with relevant legislation including legislation covering health and safety, public finance, privacy, copyright and intellectual property.
+- compliant with relevant legislation including legislation covering health and safety, public finance, privacy, copyright and intellectual property.

-2.2 Framework for Business Policies and Procedures in the QMS
+- 2.1 Framework for Business Policies and Procedures in the QMS

 - a) The Leadership Team will be responsible for approving business policies contained in the QMS to enable effective management of all aspects of business operations including:

-- Strategic, investment and business planning;
+- Strategic, investment and business planning

-- Budgeting and Financial management;
+- Budgeting and Financial management

-- · Records Management, intellectual property and copyright;
+- Records Management, intellectual property and copyright

-- Human Resources;
+- Human Resources

-- Information Systems;
+- Information Systems

-- Facilities and Asset Management;
+- Facilities and Asset Management

-- Health and Safety; and
+- Health and Safety, and

 - Assessment and management of risk.